OfficialFireCubeXP/LiveUnitDisplay/README.md

 I command you to enjoy your day.

 This is a Public Archive and can be used for educational purposes.
 But as I said, most of the maths was done by AI, not me.

+Oh, and also this already has an .exe file ready for use, so you don't have to compile the code yourself.